Stylok5/Project-1-Tetris/README.md

 ## Table of Contents:

 1. Project Overview
+2. Installation
-2. How to Play
+3. How to Play
-3. Game Brief
+4. Game Brief
-4. Technologies Used
+5. Technologies Used
-5. Timeline
+6. Timeline
-6. Features
+7. Features
-7. Bugs
+8. Bugs
-8. Wins and Challenges
+9. Wins and Challenges
-9. Future Content and Improvements
+10. Future Content and Improvements
-10. Key Learnings
+11. Key Learnings
-11. Credits
+12. Credits

 ## Project Overview